ninchistudios/DCS_Missions/OpOligarch/README.md

 * The Initial conditions are set, and he players are provided with SITREP/INTREP.
 * An Air Tasking Order is raised - possibly planned by the pilots who will fly it.
 * The players prepare for and fly the mission.
-Once only, no mulligans.
+Once only, no mulligans (unless there's a bug in the mission that needs a restart).
 * Based on the results of the mission, the situation changes and a new mission is prepared.
 * Repeat until... well realistically until the mission designers lose interest.